andrekovac/explain-programming/content/blog/other/improv.md

 - **Present other**: Choose a partner, share facts about yourself for 1 minute, then present the other person.
 - **All at once**: Stand in a circle and ask all people to choose the person diagonal of them as partner.
 When you say go everyone tries to find out as much as they can of the person opposite of them.
 It will get very loud!
 Then you present the other person.
 The person being presented is not allowed to correct while the other is speaking.
 Only when the person is finished she is asked whether everything was right and she can correct mistakes.
 - **10 Fingers**: Ask yes/no questions in the group.
 However can't say yes, looses a finger.
-Person with one finger left wind.
+Person with one finger left wins.
 E.g. "I have a cat"
 - **Accepting Circle**: Move one gesture + sound around in the circle
 - **Memorize names + gesture**: In circle, repeat all mentioned names with their gesture and add your own.
 It's a difficult memorization exercise for the last person in the circle. 😉